SarrveshNagarajan/SIMPLE-JAVA-WATCH-/README.md

 TEXTBOX.java is the file which contains the code for ALARM.
 The Main or executable file to run TEXTBOX.java seperately is TEXTBOXCONTROL.java.

 STOPWATCH.java is the file which contains the code for STOPWATCH.
 The Main or executable file to run STOPWATCH.java seperately is CONTROL.java.

+Alarm-Ringtone.wav is the alarm tone used for the ringing functionality in Alarm.
+Make sure that the Alarm-Ringtone.wav file is in the same folder of your project where all the other code files are present.
+The path location of the code files and Alarm-Ringtone.wav has to be same.